syncany/syncany-docs/source/concepts.rst

 ..
 [5] Yasushi Saito and Marc Shapiro.
 Optimistic replication.
 ACM Comput.
 Surv., 37:42-81, March 2005.
 ..
 [6] Anne-Marie Kermarrec, Antony Rowstron, Marc Shapiro, and Peter Druschel.
 The icecube approach to the reconciliation of divergent replicas.
 In Proceedings of the twentieth annual ACM symposium on Principles of distributed computing, PODC '01, pages 210-218, New York, NY, USA, 2001.
 ACM.
 ..
 [7] Benjamin C. Pierce and Jérôme Vouillon.
 What's in unison? a formal specification and reference implementation of a file synchronizer.
 Technical report, 2004.
+..
+[8] The local timestamp is not used to compare which database version happened before another.
+It is only used as a tie-breaker to determine the winner between database versions.